Ancient Cypriot art: Hellenistic and Roman Periods (c. 310 BC - c. 330 AD)

 Art in Cyprus eventually came to assimilate Hellenistic elements as the Ptolemies conquered the country in 300 BC.
 Although artistic elements of ancient Athens influenced Cypriot burial architecture and other art forms in the beginning, Egyptian styles ultimately superseded.
 After the Romans seized control in 58 BC, Cyprus once again became a vibrant trading centre.
 Eastern Mediterranean traders and artists, including sculptors, brought with them a range of foreign artistic practices as they entered the country.
 As marble and bronze sculptures were increasingly imported from the Aegean, traditional limestone sculptures started to diminish.
 Hellenistic elements were still prevalent in Cypriot sculpture, ceramics and jewellery during this time.
 Ultimately, all forms of Cypriot art became influenced by Roman techniques and styles.

 Collections

 Outside Cyprus, there are large collections in several museums, notably the British Museum and Louvre.
 One of the most extensive collections of ancient Cypriot art is The Cesnola Collection which is in the Metropolitan Museum of Art, New York.
 This inventory was amassed through personal investments and excavations by Luigi Palma di Cesnola who was an American consul based in Cyprus in 1865, before becoming the first director of the Metropolitan.

+In the early 20th century, the Metropolitan Museum of Art auctioned off a portion of its Cypriot collection, primarily consisting of duplicates or altered pieces.
+Among the buyers was American entrepreneur, circus impresario, and art collector John Ringling, who in 1928 acquired the majority of the auction.
+As a result, The Ringling Museum in Sarasota, Florida, became home to one of the largest collections of Cypriot art in North America.
+Many of these artifacts came from Cesnola’s excavations, which have been criticized for poor documentation and questionable restorations.
+Despite these concerns, the collection remains an important resource for understanding the artistic and cultural influences that shaped ancient Cyprus.